hdothself/hdothself.github.io/hero_facts.md

 </details>
 <details>
   <summary>Elf</summary>
-  Age: Elves mature at about the same rate as humans but consider themselves childlike and inexperienced until about their 100th birthday. they typicly
+  Age: Elves mature at about the same rate as humans but consider themselves childlike and inexperienced until about their 100th birthday.
+  They typically live for more than 700 years.
+  Size: Elves are generally a bit shorter than huumans.
+They are very slender and beautiful.
 </details>